Sommaire

 - Rice, compotes, bread, plant-based yogurt, banana, lemon

-- Mild cold soups, light purees, cereal crackers
+- Mild cold soups, light purées, cereal crackers

-- Fresh grated ginger or ginger infusion
+- Fresh grated ginger or in infusion

 4. Maintain a good folate intake… without overdoing salads